 I always loved the idea of Peeps but they just aren’t that tasty.
 I mean seriously, what are they anyway?
 Super stale marshmallows?
 Yuck.
 Anyway, I actually got the idea for this cupcake on Pinterest.
 The caption was something like “super-cute, does anyone know how to make these?”
 Well, I am up for the challenge!
 I got my fondant out and went to work.
-Luckily I just happen to have two 133 piping tips!
+Luckily I just happen to have a large and small grass piping tip making these cupcakes a breeze!
 What do you think?

 Once the chicks are placed everything looks just fine!

 If you don’t feel like dealing with fondant you can just place some chocolate eggs inside the nest!
 Super east and still pretty darn cute!
 Also I totally prefer chocolate to fondant ?

 Steps To Make These Easter Chick Cupcakes

 - Preheat the oven to 350 degrees F. Sift all the dry ingredients together into a large bowl.
 Give it a whisk then set it aside.
 Start to cream the butter and sugar in a stand mixer.